igorkry/tnt4j-streams/README.md

 #### HTTP request file

 This sample shows how to stream activity events received over HTTP request as file.
+Sample also shows how to use stacked parsers technique to extract message payload data.

 Sample files can be found in `samples\http-file` directory.

+Over HTTP sent sample file is `log.txt` - snapshot of Apache access log depicting some HTTP server activity.

 How to send file data over HTTP see `samples\http-file\README.md`